The Exuberance of Youth

 Besides offering a rare form of highly-personalised accommodation, a great number of manor-houses (known locally as quintas) produce small quantities of their own vinho verde wine, much of which is offered to their guests.

-Many of Portugal’s most enchanting quintas are located in the around the towns of Ponte de Lima (indicated on the map below), Ponte da Barca and Arcos de Valdevez.
+Many of Portugal’s most enchanting quintas are located in the around the towns of Ponte de Lima (indicated on the Google map below), Ponte da Barca and Arcos de Valdevez.

-Need more inspiration for your next visit?
-Why not listen to or download the Portugal Travel Show, the podcast for people planning a trip to sunny Portugal…
+Need more sightseeing ideas for your next visit?
+Listen to the Portugal Travel Show, the podcast for people planning a trip to sunny Portugal…